yodaos-project/yoda-book/en/best-practice/03-performance-stability.md

 ## Overview

-First let's take a look at the runtime of YodaOS: YodaOS is based on [ShadowNode][] which uses an event-driven, non-blocking I/O model; at the beginning of the design, the [ShadowNode][] interface is compatible with [Node.js][], So in most scenarios, developers can use [ShadowNode][] like [Node.js][] to understand that these will help developers to develop applications on YodaOS more quickly.
+First let's take a look at the runtime of YODAOS: YODAOS is based on [ShadowNode][] which uses an event-driven, non-blocking I/O model; at the beginning of the design, the [ShadowNode][] interface is compatible with [Node.js][], So in most scenarios, developers can use [ShadowNode][] like [Node.js][] to understand that these will help developers to develop applications on YODAOS more quickly.

-When developing applications, YodaOS needs to pay attention to the performance and stability of the application, including but not limited to the following:
+When developing applications, YODAOS needs to pay attention to the performance and stability of the application, including but not limited to the following:

 - Quick Start
 - Quick response to voice interaction